gt-crnch-rg/fc-with-rg-vip/docs/new-vip-students/[New Students] Current and Suggested Projects.md

 ## Reconfigurable ##
 * **What's the goal?** The reconfigurable subteam is focused on building new and unique accelerators based on the RISC-V architecture.
 * **What current work is going on with this sub-team?**
-    * Most recently the reconfigurable subteam
+    * Most recently the reconfigurable subteam has worked with RISC-V accelerators using the [Chisel language](https://www.chisel-lang.org/) and the [Chipyard toolset](https://chipyard.readthedocs.io/en/latest/index.html).
+In Fall 2022, this team will transition to focus on the drone-related project described below.
 * **Required skills:** Experience with programming in Verilog, VHDL, Chisel, or OpenCL is very much desired.
 * **Desired skills:** Experience designing a digital logic circuit in either Verilog, VHDL, or Chisel via class or other projects.
 * **Relevant courses**: CS 2210, CS 3320